C-J-Lin/AboutMe/slides.md

 - Rare Earth Metals, Linus Rare Earths Malaysia - Operations & Strategy
 - Emirates - Location as a Business Strategy

-*Feel free to contact me for customized presentations.*
+*Rates are flexible depending on project scope and duration.
+[Contact me](contact.md) for a customized quote.*